stundenblume/platypus_doc/docs/source/gams-madara/programming-basics.rst

 Project creation
 ----------------

-To create a new GAMS project, you should use a linux script called gpc.pl.
+To create a new GAMS project, you should use a linux script called `gpc.pl`.
 So, you should run the following in a terminal window:

 .. code-block:: bash

   $GAMS_ROOT/scripts/projects/gpc.pl --path $PROJECT_ROOT/tutorial1

-With this command, you create a project named tutorial1, which has the following folder structure:
+With this command, you create a project named `tutorial1`, which has the following folder structure:

 .. code-block:: bash